pemsley/coot/blog/_posts/2020-09-18-molecular-architecture-of-the-sars-cov-2-virus-image.md

 [Authentic SARS-CoV-2 virus Full Resolution](https://www2.mrc-lmb.cam.ac.uk/personal/pemsley/coot/web/screenshots/authentic-sars-cov-2.png)

+There is also a video of it spinning slowly:

+[Spinning SARS-CoV-2 Virus](https://www2.mrc-lmb.cam.ac.uk/personal/pemsley/coot/web/screenshots/authentic-sars-cov-2.mp4) # you may need to download that, because it might not play in the browser.

 The red bouquets are the Spike proteins and the blue pastry-things are ribonucleoproteins.

 Just to be clear, I was not involved in this work, I just downloaded the publicly available data